2chairs artspace im Pop Up Store

 Öffnungszeiten von 12-20 Uhr

-The exhibition will be opened on the 22nd of March with Manifashion#3 – Stefano Loiacono’s performance that explores possible engagement between art, artist and audience, everyone is welcome to stop, listen, respond or simply keep walking.
+The exhibition opens on March 22nd with Manifashion#3 by Stefano Loiacono’s performance.
+This examines possible interactions between art, artist and audience.
+Everyone is welcome to stop, listen, react or just keep walking.

 Chair-Women by Josephine Riemann, 2chairs artspace